 Baking Soda and Vinegar

-Baking soda and vinegar work wonders on clogged sink, shower, or tub drains.
+Baking soda and vinegar can work wonders on all kinds of drains.

-For this method, first, flush the drain with hot water.
-Then pour half a cup of baking soda down the drain, followed by half a cup of lemon juice.
-Wait for half an hour, then flush with hot water.
+This method is especially ideal for those who can't stand the smell of vinegar.
+Start by flushing the drain with a liter of hot water.
+Then, pour half a cup of baking soda down the drain followed by half a cup of lemon juice.
+Wait for half an hour, then flush again with a liter of hot water.

 Cream of Tartar